 - PDF of Developmental ages and stages overview and brain development - New Zealand Wonderful short PDF file on the social, emotional, visual, reading, thinking, and motor windows of opportunity from birth-4.
-In my mind this publication should be given to ALL parents. - YourVoice A video interview with 3 experts on children and learning foreign languages. - informED Learning a second language has some surprising benefits An excellent article that discusses some of the advantages of learning a second language. - Brain Development Exchange Development update.
-Pam Schiller offers a very readable and informative overview of brain development and related "windows of opportunity.
-See Table 1 plus discussions of updated information.
-A must read for new parents!
+In my mind this publication should be given to ALL parents. - YourVoice A video interview with 3 experts on children and learning foreign languages.

-2. Learning to read is not innate - Author David Sousa states that "there are no areas in the brain that specialize in reading (193)."
+2. Reading is not innate - Author David Sousa states that "there are no areas in the brain that specialize in reading (193)."
 Apparently our genes were not encoded with reading into their structure as it was not a survival skill.